Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You don’t have to stop at cantaloupe.
 Parrots will gladly indulge in lots of yummy treats.
 Here are just a few:

-You can get quite creative with lots of DIY projects on sites like Pinterest.
+You can get quite creative with many DIY projects on sites like Pinterest.
 You can make your very own bird snacks, combining a medley of delicious goodness for your birds to enjoy.
 Your bird might pick out some favorites, making it easier to narrow down the items.

-However, make sure to offer a base of parrot-specific commercial feed to meet all nutritional profiles.
+However, offer a base of parrot-specific commercial feed to meet all nutritional profiles.
 The combination will keep your parrot lively and healthy for years to come.

 divider-birds